OpenMDAO/build_pyoptsparse/README.md

 ## Usage
 ```
 usage: build_pyoptsparse [-h] [-a] [-b BRANCH] [-c CONDA_CMD] [-d] [-e] [-f] [-k] [-i]
-                         [-l {mumps,hsl,pardiso}] [-m] [-n] [-p PREFIX] [-s SNOPT_DIR]
+                         [-l {mumps,hsl,pardiso}] [-m] [-n] [-o] [-p PREFIX] [-s SNOPT_DIR]
                          [-t HSL_TAR_FILE] [-u] [-v]

-    Download, configure, build, and/or install pyOptSparse with IPOPT support and
+    Download, configure, build, and/or install pyOptSparse with dependencies.
-    dependencies.
-Temporary working directories are created, which are removed
+    Temporary working directories are created, which are removed after
-    after installation unless -d is used.
+    installation unless -d is used.

-    When running under conda, all packages that can be installed with conda will
+    When running with a conda environment active, all packages that can be installed
-    be, except when command line arguments modify this behavior.
-If found, mamba
+    with conda will be, except when command line arguments modify this behavior.
+If
-    will be used to install/uninstall unless -m is used.
+    found, mamba will be used to install/uninstall unless -m is invoked.

 options: